Art by J. K. Phillips

 Some of my digital art looks like a photo but I have created it using software that allows settings for shapes and colours to be manipulated and photos and images to be added as overlays to terrains that I create.
 I use Photoshop, 3ds Max, Terra Painter, and Terragen to create 2d and 3d environments.

 In 2000 I emigrated to Australia.
-SInce then I have completed an IT Diploma in multimedia integration and a certificate in "Screen".
-In 2004 I made my first piece of digital Art and have since received a global award for one of them and exhibited and sold others.
+In 2004 I made my first piece of digital Art and have since received awards for some and exhibited and sold others.

 © J. K. Phillips Disclaimer